narlanmatos/narlanmatos.github.io/_languages/english.md

     excerpt: |
       vast the waiting for everything

-      for the sea the west conceals and reveals
+      for the sea the west conceals and reveals...
     url: poetry/poems/tzar-en/
     btn_label: "Read Poem"
     btn_class: "btn--primary"